 - Start a journal.
 Find time every morning and every evening to write down your intentions for the day, how you felt that day, and one or two things you enjoyed a short entry will do.

 - Plant an herb garden.

 - Make a family cookbook.
 Collect recipes in one place.

 - Record or write down stories and then share them with your grandchildren or family via email

 - Make a gratitude list at the end of each day, review, and add to it every night and then share it with your family via email

 7. Laugh: In times like these, laughter can be so valuable.
 Find ways to do it, whether it’s by watching a funny movie or TV show, reading joke books, or watching YouTube videos.

-8. Connect with loved ones: Make phone or video calls to friends and loved ones.
+8. Connect with others: Make phone or video calls to friends and loved ones.
+Host a virtual tea, coffee time, or happy hour.
 Take the time to write them a note or card.
 Chances are, they’re bored at home, too, and will welcome the connection!

 9. Virtual experiences:

-- Bring out their competitive side with online card games or other types of games on Facebook.
+- Bring out their competitive side with online card games or other Facebook games.